|Province||Shǎn xī 陕西 'Shanzhou west'|

 Like many inland provinces modern development has been relatively slow.
 It is likely to benefit from the current Belt and Road Initiative ➚.

 Xi'an's walls were built in the Ming dynasty at an impressive height of 35 feet [11 meters] and width 40 feet [12 meters].
 Within these walls of Xi'an there are a large number of ancient buildings worth visiting, most notably: the Big ➚ and Little Goose Pagodas ➚; Stele Forest and a Great Mosque ➚.
 The Big Goose Pagoda (大雁塔 Dà yàn tǎ) dates back to 652 originally built with five stories now expanded to seven, it housed the early Buddhist scriptures brought back from India by Xuanzang.
-It is built in brick, but incredibly without any cement between the layers.
+It is also known as the Wild Goose Pagoda and is built in brick, but incredibly without any cement between the layers.
 The Little Goose Pagoda stands in the grounds of the Jianfu Temple, little altered since it was built in 709.

 Xi'an has a Stele forest contains 1,700 inscribed stones with fine calligraphy some dating back thousands of years.
 The inscriptions cover the classics, history and biographies of China from the Han to Tang dynasties.
 For centuries students of the great masters took rubbings of the calligraphy so they could study them, the first form of printing.
 The Great Mosque built in 742 is one of the largest and oldest in China.
 Also worth a visit is the fascinating early Christian church turned Buddhist temple Daqin Pagoda ➚ (Daqin 大秦) is an old Chinese name for the Roman Empire).
 The most significant Daoist temple is the Baxian temple of the Eight Immortals.
 At the center of Xi'an are the ancient Bell and Drum Towers, these towers announced dawn and dusk respectively each day.